Products of manifolds with fibered corners: Introduction

 \section{Introduction}

 There is a large body of work in geometric analysis in which non-compact and/or singular spaces are compactified and/or resolved to manifolds with corners, on which detailed analysis, especially of asymptotic expansions at boundary faces, gives precise results not readily available by other means.
-In many of these problems, the manifolds admit a natural \emph{fibered corners} structure in which each boundary hypersurface is the total space of a fiber bundle comparable in a precise sense to its neighboring bundles at the corners.
+The manifolds with corners associated to \emph{products} of such spaces are naturally of interest, not least because the typical approach in such problems is to consider operators via their distributional Schwartz kernels.
+Especially when there are many boundary faces involved, the identification of the `correct' version of the product can be a subtle problem which may involve seemingly arbitrary choices, and can often seem somewhat ad hoc.
+However, in many (if not most) of these problems, the manifolds with corners additionally admit a natural \emph{fibered corners} structure in which each boundary hypersurface is the total space of a fiber bundle comparable in a precise sense to its neighboring bundles at the corners.
+We show here that consideration of this additional structure leads to a remarkably well-behaved theory of products and fiber products.